nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: List of students is sorted according to register number.
 Confirmation message shown in the status message.

    3. Test case: `sort abc`<br>
       Expected: List is not sorted, Error details shown in the status message.
-Status bar remains the same.

    4. Other incorrect sort commands to try:<br> `sort`<br>